RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Ablation Analysis

 \section{Ablation Analysis}

-In this part of ablation analysis, we investigate the effect of CBAM and edge loss respectively for our method.
+In this part of ablation analysis, we respectively investigate the effectiveness of CBAM and edge loss of the proposed method.
+The experiments are performed on VT5000.
+We use the training set of VT5000 to train the model.
+Then we predict saliency maps of all the samples in testing set of VT5000 and compute the max F-measure and MAE for reporting.
 As shown in Table~\ref{ablation}, firstly, we run the basic network without CBAM and edge loss and the result is not well.
 Then if we only add CBAM into the basic network PoolNet~\cite{abs-1904-09569}, the value of F-measure increases by 2.1\% and the value of MAE decreases by 0.5\%, and if we only add the edge loss, our performance is degraded.
 In the course of experiment, we find that if we only add the edge loss, the value of loss is downward overall, but fluctuates greatly during training stage.
 In addition, although adding CBAM to the basic network can effectively suppress the noise, but if too much redundant noises appear, extracted edges are unsatisfactory, influencing greatly on the stability during training stage.
-These observations mean that without attention mechanism, salient object can not be located accurately.
-As shown in Table~\ref{ablation}, with the help of CBAM for locating salient object, and edge loss for refining edges, our network obtains best performance of salient object detection.
+These observations mean that without the attention mechanism, salient object can not be located accurately.
+As shown in Table~\ref{ablation}, with the help of CBAM for locating the salient object, and edge loss for refining edges, our network obtains best performances.

+We further study the time cost of all the modules(CBAM,PPM and FAM) used in our proposed model.
+We also do an ablation study on three modules and record corresponding training time and testing time.
+The experiments are performed on our VT5000 dataset.
+And we report the training time of one epoch where 2500 samples are included in calculation.
+The testing time is the time for computing VT5000's test set which also has 2500 samples.
+As reported in Table~\ref{time cost}, the training time of CBAM,PPM and FAM separately increase about 0.095, 0.079 and 0.051 second per sample.
+And their testing time separately increase about 0.061, 0.042 and 0.025 second per sample.
+Generally speaking, these modules will not bring too much time cost while boosting the performance.